Deadlineem/Extras-Addon-for-YimMenu/README.md

   KEEP THE ADDON FOLDER WITH ITS CONTENTS, ALL YOU WILL NEED TO DO TO UPDATE IS REPLACE THE EXTRAS-ADDON.LUA IN THAT FOLDER WITH THE NEW ONE FROM GITHUB, YOU'LL NEVER NEED TO DOWNLOAD THE ENTIRE ZIP AGAIN AFTER THE FIRST TIME!!

+DO NOT USE THIS ADDON WITH THE OTHERS, TURN IT OFF AND USE THEM AS THE CODES MAY CONFLICT AND CAUSE ISSUES

                                              First Time Users
 ________________
 1) Download YimMenu and a dll injector of your choice, run GTA and inject YimMenu into the gta5.exe process